 - Debut: Tamagotchi P's

 Identical twins living in the future Dream Town.
-In Miracle Friends, they are accidentally sent to the past by the Dreambakutchis, and have to work with Mametchi and his friends to round them up so they can return home.
+In Miracle Friends, they are accidentally sent to the past by the Dreambakutchis, and have to work with Mametchi and co to round them up so they can return home.

 - Identical Twin ID Tag: Miraitchi has a pink flower ornament in her hair, while Clulutchi wears a little purple crown.
 Miraitchi's hair points to the right, and Clulutchi's points to the left.